Punkweb/PunkwebBB/README.md

 PunkwebBB is a Django application that provides a simple and modern forum board software for your Django website.

-This is the successor to [punkweb-boards](https://github.com/Punkweb/punkweb-boards)
+This is the successor to [punkweb-boards](https://github.com/Punkweb/punkweb-boards).

+Check out [punkweb.net](https://punkweb.net/board/) for a live demo and more information!

 ## Built with